 Stone Age in Europe

 Around 20,000 BC the cold weather of an Ice Age forced people out of Northern Europe, and they seem to have clustered near the Mediterranean Sea, where it was warmer.
 The end of that Ice Age, around 10,000 BC, allowed people to spread back out all over Northern Europe.
+They seem to have domesticated pigs about the same time.

 Learn by doing: Find Europe on a globe.
 How do you get there from Central Asia?
 From Africa?